 Technology is being used to enhance book access and provide open educational resources to communities in conflict, while Arab classrooms are starting to integrate digitized student-teacher interactions driven by artificial intelligence and mobile devices to facilitate more personalized, immersive learning experiences.

 ‘A Collective Vision for the Way Forward’

 PP: Is there to be a kind of follow-up structure created, something like the Lagos plan from the African event, that can help guide and gauge progress from the kind of discussions we’ll hear in Amman?

 BAQ: The Lagos Action Plan is unique in that it came about as a direct response to a call by a small group of committed seminar attendees to translate the discussions at the Lagos Seminar into action.

 Their view, which is widely shared by many African publishers, is that African publishing industry forums, which began with the influential Arusha seminars in the 1980s, have not materialized into on-the-ground action.

 There appears to be a similar sentiment as in Africa held by publishers in the Arab World, and I wouldn’t be surprised if there’s a call for a seminar action plan focused on the Arab world which would build consensus on a collective vision for the way forward.

-More from Publishing Perspectives on the International Publishers Association is here, more from us on its ‘Africa Rising’ Nairobi seminar is here, and more from us on the Arabic world is here.
-Publishing Perspectives is a media partner of the IPA’s regional seminar program in Amman.
+More from Publishing Perspectives on the International Publishers Association is here, more from us on its ‘Africa Rising’ Nairobi seminar is here, more from us on the Arabic world is here.
+More details on the IPA’s Middle East seminar, the first of its kind in the Arab world, is here.
+Publishing Perspectives is the media partner of the IPA’s regional seminar program in Amman.